Prehne97/influence_maximisation_degree_heuristics/README.md

 complexity of O(𝑚+𝑛 log𝑛+𝑘 log2 𝑛), and achieves better influence spread than the classic degree discount method of Chen et al. [1].
-Importantly we show that expected influence calculations beyond direct neighbours are indeed manageable using combinatorics, con- trary to what was implied in [1].
+Importantly we show that expected influence calculations beyond direct neighbours are indeed manageable using combinatorics, contrary to what was implied in [1].
 Based on our new theory and results, we believe that our Second Neighbours Expected Influence heuristics may compete with current state of the art methods, as 𝑘 increases